LouiseDenmar/iptv-sniper/README.md

 # IPTV-org Stream Sniper

 This is an automatic M3U file/provider that reads channels marked as online on the [iptv-org api](https://github.com/iptv-org/api).
 Simply add it as your IPTV Client's provider or you can download a copy by pasting the customizable link on your browser.
-By reading directly from the iptv-org api, it has the advantage of serving you high quality fast loading streams, and the channel information is well structured.
+By reading directly from the iptv-org api, it has the advantage of serving you high quality, fast loading streams with well structured channel information.
 Plus, this being from iptv-org, there is a higher guarantee of channel uptime.

 ---
 ### Configuration Parameters: